Corporate and Commercial

 As the world of M&A evolves, the legal profession is being given a tremendous opportunity to utilize new technologies and approaches to enhance deal flow and improve client results.
 However, lawyers should also be aware that these new technologies and approaches also require a new skill set.
 Lawyers who are able to respond quickly to shifting global attitudes, an increased use of AI and new regulations will likely be able to gain a substantial advantage both for their own teams and their clients.

-This article is prepared by Hanim Hamzah, Head of Asia Pacific, KPMG Law; Gilbert Gan, Managing Partner, Zaid Ibrahim & Co. (in association with KPMG Law); Stuart Bedford, Head of KPMG Law UK, KPMG in the UK; Franck Bernauer, Partner, Head of Legal, Avocat; Jeffrey Issacs, Head of GLS Strategy Implementation, KPMG in the US and Director, Global Legal Managed Services, KPMG International; and Lucia Lorenti, Partner, Ferraz de Camargo e Matsunaga Advogados Associados.
+This article is prepared by Hanim Hamzah, Head of Asia Pacific, KPMG Law; Gilbert Gan, Managing Partner, Zaid Ibrahim & Co.; Stuart Bedford, Head of KPMG Law UK, KPMG in the UK; Franck Bernauer, Partner, Head of Legal, Avocat; Jeffrey Issacs, Head of GLS Strategy Implementation, KPMG in the US and Director, Global Legal Managed Services, KPMG International; and Lucia Lorenti, Partner, Ferraz de Camargo e Matsunaga Advogados Associados.

 6 Predictions: Building speed while achieving results for tomorrow's M&A legal teams